The Number That Matters Most

 - Traditional manufacturing: often $100,000-$200,000 per employee.

 The spread is not noise.
 It is signal.
-The companies at the top share a common characteristic you have already noticed: they have used AI, software leverage, and modern infrastructure to decouple value creation from headcount in a way that was not possible five years ago.
+The companies at the top share a common characteristic: they have used AI, software leverage, and modern infrastructure to decouple value creation from headcount in a way that was not possible five years ago.

 How Midjourney Proved the Model